tomas-fryza/vhdl-course/labs/03-vivado/README.md

 1. Create your own tutorial for Vivado design flow.

-<a name="assignment"></a>
+<a name="report"></a>

-## Lab assignment
+## Post-Lab report

-*Copy the [assignment template](assignment.md) to your GitHub repository.
+*Copy the [report template](report.md) to your GitHub repository.
 Complete all parts of this file in Czech, Slovak, or English and submit a link to it via [BUT e-learning](https://moodle.vutbr.cz/).
 The deadline for submitting the task is the day before the next computer exercise.*

-*Vložte [šablonu úkolu](assignment.md) do vašeho GitHub repozitáře.
+*Vložte [šablonu úkolu](report.md) do vašeho GitHub repozitáře.
 Vypracujte všechny části z tohoto souboru v českém, slovenském, nebo anglickém jazyce a odevzdejte link na něj prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
 Termín odevzdání úkolu je den před dalším počítačovým cvičením.*

 <a name="references"></a>